azizgharbi/rest-api-with-auth/README.md

 - Protected routes: `{ headers:{ authorization: <Token> }` the token will expire in 10 minutes.

-#### Nice to have

-- Database client.
-- docker container.
-- Validation and logging (work in progress).
-- cdk to deploy for aws.

 #### Development

 - `yarn run watch`